nirzaf/nirzaf/README.md

 [![Check out nirzaf's profile on stardev.io](https://stardev.io/developers/nirzaf/badge/languages/country.svg)](https://stardev.io/developers/nirzaf)

-Working as a Full-Stack Senior Software Engineer @[Quadrate Tech Solutions](https://quadrate.lk) in Developing Various Web & Desktop Applications, I use Angular and .NET to construct well-built high concurrent web applications, and I am passionate about making the end-user experience as seamless as possible.
+Working as a Senior Software Engineer in Developing Various Web & Desktop Applications, I use Angular and .NET to construct well-built high concurrent web applications, and I am passionate about making the end-user experience as seamless as possible.